 Immigrants.
 Dance.
 Arts.
 Conference

-Join Dance/NYC for a free, day-long series of convening presented in partnership with the New York City Mayor's Office of Immigrant Affairs and the Queens Theatre.
+Join Dance/NYC for a free, day-long series of convening presented in partnership with the New York City Mayor's Office of Immigrant Affairs and The Kupferberg Center for the Arts at Queens College with performances curated by Queens Theatre.

 The conference is a part of Dance/NYC’s Immigrants.
 Dance.
 Arts.
 Initiative.
 Please continue to visit Dance.NYC for initiative updates, and join the Immigrants.
 Dance.
 Arts.
 Network to receive information on immigrant dance activity in the New York City metropolitan area.